-With multiple sclerosis, the central nervous system (CNS) is attacked by the person's own immune system.
-That is why MS is known as an auto-immune disease.
+The cause of MS is unknown; however, with multiple sclerosis, the central nervous system (CNS) is attacked by the individual's own immune system.
+That is why MS is believed to be an autoimmune disease.

-When a nerve fiber has less myelin the electrical impulses received from the brain do not flow smoothly to the target nerve - when there is no myelin the nerve fibers cannot conduct the electrical impulses at all.
-The electrical impulses are instructions from the brain to carry out actions, such as to move a muscle.
-With MS, you cannot get your body to do what your brain wants it to do.
+When a nerve fiber has less myelin, the electrical impulses received from the brain do not flow smoothly to the target nerve - when there is no myelin, the nerve fibers cannot conduct the electrical impulses at all.
+Because of this, the messages from the brain to the muscles cannot be transmitted.

 Risk factors for multiple sclerosis:

-- People of European descent are more likely to develop MS, compared to other people.
-However, people of all ancestries can get it
+- People of European descent are more likely to develop MS, compared with other people.
+However, people of all ancestries can get it.

-- Multiple sclerosis rates are higher the further away you live from the equator.
+- Multiple sclerosis rates are higher the further away individuals live from the equator.
 This leads many to believe that exposure to sunlight impacts on MS risk.

 Causes of multiple sclerosis

-Although experts are still uncertain, most of them say that the person's own immune system attacks the myelin as if it were an undesirable foreign body - in the same way our immune system might attack a virus or bacteria.
+Although experts are still uncertain, most of them say that the immune system attacks the myelin as if it were an undesirable foreign body - in the same way, our immune system might attack a virus or bacteria.

-- Environmental - MS prevalence varies according to geographical area and population groups.
-Multiple sclerosis is much more common in northern Europe than southern Europe, northern USA than southern USA.
+MS prevalence varies according to geographical area and population groups.
+Multiple sclerosis is much more common in northern Europe than southern Europe, northern America than southern America.

-It seems that the more exposure to sunlight we have, the lower our MS risk is.
+It seems that the more exposure to sunlight we have, the lower the MS risk.